HTML Guides for img

 - Standards compliance ensures your markup is predictable and portable across all browsers and user agents.

-- Layout stability depends on the browser correctly reading width and height to reserve space for images and iframes before they load, preventing cumulative layout shift (CLS).
-A malformed value could cause the browser to fall back to default sizing or ignore the attribute entirely.
+widthandheightto reserve space for images and iframes before they load, preventing cumulative layout shift (CLS).
+A malformed value could cause the browser to fall back to default sizing or ignore the attribute entirely. - Accessibility tools and screen readers may use these attributes to convey information about embedded content, and invalid values could interfere with that process.

 If you need to set dimensions using units other than pixels (such as percentages or viewport units), use CSS instead of HTML attributes.